-Did you ever have a ‘light bulb moment’ when you realised not everything in the world was all that it was cracked up to be?
-I had a big one a few years ago with the ‘health’ and fitness industry.
+Have you ever had a ‘light bulb moment’ when you realised not everything in the world was all it was cracked up to be?
+I had a big one about the ‘health’ and fitness industry a few years go.
+Grab a coffee and pull up a chair – this is going to be a long one:

-So dehydrated that my skin was lying right on top of my abs, almost stuck to them.
+I was so dehydrated that my skin was lying right on top of my abs, as though it was almost stuck to them.
+My muscles looked shrunken, my face looked like bone covered in skin.
+I had dark circles for eyes and looked dreadful.

 I was so shocked I was speechless.